samkhan13/gdrive-appscripts/howToUse_pagedFilesList.md

   7. Copy the contents of "../pagedFilesList.txt" into "Code.gs" while overwriting the sample myFunction template in it.
   8. Use Ctrl+S keyboard shortcut or the floppy icon next to "Run" in the code editor menu to save the file.
-  9. When you click on run you will be guided through a few steps to authorise this script as an "app".
+  9. When you click on "Run" you will be guided through a few steps to authorise this script as an "app".
 Click on "Review Permissions".

 <p align="center">
   <img width="65%" src="/img/using-script-editor-03.png"></img>